-Our global team of research professionals, whose disciplines include economic, fundamental equity, fixed income and quantitative research, gives us a competitive advantage in achieving investment success for our clients.
+As of January 1, 2025, all of our investment teams report into our Global Head of Investments, Chris Hogbin.
+This new structure includes our Equities, Fixed Income, Multi Asset, Hedge Fund Solutions, Private Alternatives and Responsible Investing teams.
+These investment teams are supported by a global team of research professionals, whose disciplines include economic, fundamental equity, fixed income and quantitative research, giving us a competitive advantage in achieving investment success for our clients.
 Within these research disciplines, we also have investment professionals focused on multi-asset, wealth management and alternative investment strategies.